 That’s why so many meeting and event professionals have learned “on the job.”
 Until recently educational opportunities and professional degrees and certifications have been so hard to come by.
 But that’s changing.

-The industry continues to change, by leaps and bounds.
+4. The meetings & events industry continues to change, by leaps and bounds.

 In 1995, a story in the first issue of Plan Your Meetings mentioned a piece of rare and expensive, but valuable, new technology that event organizers might want to purchase and bring on-site with them – a cell phone (back when all it did was be a phone).
 Today’s professionals wouldn’t be caught dead without one.